About Our Chapter

 - Vice President Ticktockers: Christine Pysz

-- Vice President Chapter Engagement and Inclusion (formerly Vice President Patroness Activities): Nancy Roberts
+- Vice President Chapter Engagement and Inclusion: Nancy Roberts

 We preserve National Charity League traditions and core values, while appreciating the growth that comes from connecting with different communities and cultures.
 We continually strive to build stronger ties with our communities and the individuals within them.
 It is through this understanding that we grow and develop broader worldviews that will shape and support our lives.